Skip to main content

 Only Brand Administrators and Division Administrators have access to the Admin page, and the access of Division Administrators is limited.

-Using the Admin page, you can create user types with particular permissions (or choose from existing user types) to easily control which users have access to which parts of the entire XM platform, not just XM Directory.
+Using the Admin page, you can create user types with particular permissions (or choose from existing user types) to easily control which users have access to which parts of the entire Qualtrics platform, not just XM Directory.
 XM Directory access is controlled with the Contacts Permissions, although there are some permissions related to distributions and what channels each user can access under Survey Platform permissions.

 Although we advise skimming the support pages linked above for more information, here are some quick recommendations: